Your direct connection to mineral buyers

 Some of the bigger oil and gas companies have in-house landmen working for them, and in those cases you are dealing with the company directly, though the company may still choose to assign (or sell) your lease to another company later if they decide not to drill the prospect themselves, or they may simply retain the lease and become working interest owners in any wells that are drilled.
 This is not a bad thing, as long as you get a good lease from them.

-When you sign a lease, you are giving that party (or whoever they may assign it to) the exclusive right to explore for oil and gas on your property for a set period of time, called the “primary term”.
+PRIMARY TERM: When you sign a lease, you are giving the lessee (or whoever they may assign it to) the exclusive right to explore for and develop your oil and gas for a set period of time, called the “primary term”.
 Currently, in “active” areas the primary term is usually a period of three years, though terms can be for as little as six months or for as long as five years.
 In other less developed areas primary terms of ten years are still being asked for, though I would hesitate to tie up my minerals for that long without substantial compensation; the theory being that if oil or gas is discovered in an area that has not seen much activity before, the lease prices will likely rise.
 Locking yourself into a 10-year lease would prevent you from sharing in any increase in lease bonus price that occurred during those ten years.

 The royalty share received by the mineral owner usually ranges between 1/8th and 1/4th, with the most common being 3/16th’s.
 In leases where my acreage is small, such as 3 acres or less, I usually go for a bigger royalty fraction, rather than a bigger bonus.
 My reasoning is that the bonus for a few acres is usually only a few hundred dollars, and over the long run having a higher royalty could add up to much more than that.
 In areas where there is little or no production nearby, and the chances of getting a producing well are small, I may opt for the smaller royalty and the bigger bonus, even though I may own less than three acres.
 Knowledge of the area around my minerals dictates which I choose.